martysteer/doozer/ImageBind/README.md

 1. Download the example notebook from https://github.com/kunika/bonbon/blob/main/ImageBind/example.ipynb.

-2. In Jupyter Notebook running in the Docker container, navigate to the directory `/app/scripts` and add the example notebook to the directory using Jupyter Notebook's upload button.
+2. In Jupyter Lab/Notebook running in the Docker container, navigate to the directory `/app/scripts` and add the example notebook to the directory using Jupyter Lab/Notebook's upload button.

-   The `/app` directory in the Docker container/Jupyter Notebook should now look like this:
+   The `/app` directory in the Docker container (or Jupyter Lab/Notebook's file tree) should now look like this:

    ```bash
    app